Insticator/Prebid.js/INSTICATOR_README.md

 ## How do I update master branch to get a new version of Prebid.js?

+*REMINDER: Do NOT forget to push tags in the last step!!*

 * Make sure your local master branch is up to date;
 * Check if you have added upstream by `git remote -v`.
 If not, run `git remote add upstream https://github.com/prebid/Prebid.js.git`;
 * Update remotes to the latest by `git fetch upstream`;
 * Check out master branch and merge the target version to it by, e.g., `git merge 2.44.1`;
-* Push master branch with `--tags` if everything is good.
+* Push master branch with `--tags`, e.g. `git push --tags`, if everything is good.
 Check out the last step of CircleCI build to find out where the output is uploaded.

 ## How do I build?